 We’re not reaching them now because our selling criteria is disparate from their buying criteria: we need different outreach strategies to connect with them.

-And yes, it needs new thinking and new types of content, but it will prove its worth in short order: since people do this anyway before they become buyers, we can enter earlier, help them do what they need to do more efficiently, prove our worth as trusted advisors, and be there when they’re ready.
+And yes, it needs new thinking and new types of content, but it will prove its worth in short order: since people must manage change and risk anyway before they become buyers, we can enter earlier, help them do what they need to do more efficiently (based on their unique change criteria, NOT based on the solution being sold), prove our worth as trusted advisors, and THEN sell.

 WHEN DO PEOPLE BUY

-At the start, people don’t want to buy anything, merely resolve a problem at the least ‘cost’ to the system.
+At the start, people don’t want to buy anything, merely resolve a problem at the least ‘cost’ to their system.
 They only become buyers once they

-Regardless of how sophisticated our efforts at engaging the ‘right’ ones, until people have completed their change management work above, they are not buyers, regardless of their need or the efficacy of our solution.
+Regardless of how sophisticated our efforts at prospects, until people have completed their change- and risk- management work above, they are not buyers, regardless of their need or the efficacy of our solution.
 They certainly won’t be lured by marketing that pushes content they haven’t yet recognized they want.

 I suggest it’s possible to generate a much larger group of in-market buyers by first facilitating folks who haven’t yet completed their change process and be their natural choice once they’re ready.